IIIF/api/source/api/discovery/0.1/index.md

 ##### endTime

 The time at which the Activity was finished.
+It is up to the implementer to decide whether the Activity includes the publication of the IIIF resource online, or only the internal data modification, but the decision _MUST_ be consistently applied.

 Activities _SHOULD_ have the `endTime` property.
 The value _MUST_ be a datetime expressed in UTC in the ISO8601 format.